capabilities

 - Newly-funded founders pre-first-hire who need the system before the team

-- Builders working through volatility — layoff, divorce, recovery — who want a builder who gets it, not a vendor
+- Builders working through volatility who want a builder who gets it, not a vendor

 Not for large teams (they need a fractional COO or CMO, not a second-brain operator) or big companies (they need McKinsey or Bain).
-Pure artists go to The Studio on TLR.
+Pure artists who want a website + brand go to Sites.

 Intro call

 Fifteen minutes.
-We look at where the system is leaking and which SKU fits the moment.
+We look at where the system is leaking and which engagement fits the moment.
 Not a fit?
 You leave with a clearer brief.

 Weekly working sessions.
 Async between.
 Quarterly step-back to iterate the whole system.
-Sites handles the surface; the Seat handles the substrate.
+Sites handles the surface; this work handles the substrate.

 Qualification.
 Solo or near-solo operator.
-Revenue or runway for the 3-month minimum ($7,500).
+Revenue or runway to invest in the system.
 You're the bottleneck — the work is the system around you.
 You'll actually use it, not just buy it.
 Application on the intro call.

 Is this coaching, consulting, or fractional work?